 5. Donate It

 There are several ways of donating an old mattress.
-Keep in mind that old mattresses can double their weight after about 10 years use due to accumulations of dust mites, dead skin cells, perspiration and bacteria.
+Keep in mind that old mattresses can double their weight after about 10 years of use due to accumulations of dust mites, dead skin cells, perspiration, and bacteria.
 Charities may be reluctant to take them because of this.
 You will increase your chance of acceptance if you have it professionally cleaned so it at least looks clean.

 The Salvation Army might take it, or even local charity stores or organizations.
-They may even collect it free.
+They may even collect it for free.
 The newer and cleaner-looking the mattress, the more likely (or less unlikely) they will be to accept the donation.
 You could even try local churches – they sometimes take items of bedding for use in shelters and similar places.

 6. Offer the Mattress to an Animal Rescue Organization

 Animal rescue organizations will often accept mattresses that are in reasonable condition.
 Most rescue centers may welcome them as beds for their rescue animals awaiting adoption.
 Even if it has slightly visible staining, call any local rescue center close to you and ask.
 If they are fairly close to you they may collect your mattress free or for a small administration/transportation fee.

 7. Hire a Skip or Dumpster